Endeavour restarts gold mine in Burkina Faso, nearly a year after deadly attack

 The Boungou plant has processed stockpiles since early 2020.
 Endeavour said it expects the mine to achieve the top half of its 2020 production guidance range of 130,000 ounces to 150,000 ounces of gold, at an all-in sustaining cost of $680 to $725 per ounce.

+No one has claimed responsibility for the attack but Burkina Faso is battling Islamist violence in its eastern and northern regions which has spread into the country from Mali.
+Niger, Burkina's neighbour to the east, saw Islamic State claim an attack in August killing six French aid workers and their Nigerian guide and driver.

-Endeavour said potential annual synergies from the acquisition will be $35 million to $40 million during its integration of Semafo.
+Endeavour also said on Thursday that potential annual synergies from its acquisition will be $35 million to $40 million during its integration of Semafo.

 (Reporting by Helen Reid; Editing by Susan Fenton)